 Sapphire and ruby are part of the corundum mineral family.
 Sapphires are available in a full spectrum of colors from blue, green, yellow, to orange, pink and white.
 Red sapphires are known as ruby.
 Sapphires are hard durable stones, good for any type of jewel and great for everyday wear.

 At Temple St. Clair, we use a rainbow of sapphires in many of our multi-colored jewels such as the Tolomeo and the Rainbow Moonface and the Eternity Bracelet.
 We also use a range of blue sapphires from deep rich blue known as Kancha from Thailand to the bright cornflower blue known as Ceylon from Sri Lanka.
 We use both natural and heated gems.
-Heat is the only form of treatment that we allow for our sapphires; it is used when necessary to even out color and to improve the clarity and brilliance of the gems.
+Heat is the only form of treatment that we allow for our sapphires; it is used when necessary to even out colors.
+At Temple St. Clair, most of our sapphires are heat treated unless specified otherwise.

 For Limited Edition jewels, we have used natural Burmese and Kashmiri blue sapphires as center stones.
 Such collectible gems can be sourced upon special request.

 For those born in the month of September, there is a rainbow of sapphires to choose from as your birthstone.
 Sapphire is associated with the zodiac sign, Virgo.
 This gem is said to be the wisdom stone, and is believed to calm the mind and enhance creativity.
 Throughout history, blue sapphires have often been chosen for engagement rings.
 Famously Napoleon gave his Empress Josephine a blue sapphire engagement ring.

 Star sapphires fall under the category of “phenomenal gemstones”.
 These are gems that possess striking optical effects such as stars and cat’s eyes.